-ExpressVPN’s amazing speed test results are almost like unicorns: it’s pretty hard to believe they exist until you see one for yourself.
+To some people, ExpressVPN’s amazing speed test results seem almost like unicorns: it’s pretty hard to believe they exist until you see one for yourself.
 From the outset, ExpressVPN seems to be one of those mythical creatures – a high-speed VPN service that is as versatile as it is private.

 This VPN offers some bold promises, and, if I may add, for not such a low price.
 It remains to be seen whether ExpressVPN can back them up.
 To find that out, in this ExpressVPN review I’ll be going through their speed test results, features, security suite, pricing plans, clients, and their customer support.